 Outside, the brass will patinate more quickly and differently depending on the climate and will require more regular maintenance if desired.

 >> If you prefer the piece to develop its own character, simply clean with a very soft, lint-free cloth, possibly use a damp, soapy sponge and then wipe well.
-ATTENTION the very fine polishing can be scratched easily.

->> If you wish to restore the initial finish, the object should ideally be dismantled, then use a good quality brass cream, rinse with lukewarm water, wipe well with a soft cloth, and possibly then apply a protective wax for brass.
+>> If you wish to restore the initial finish, the object of the door should ideally be dismantled, then use a good quality brass cream, rinse with lukewarm water, wipe well with a soft cloth, and possibly then apply a protective wax for brass.

 (following the recommendations of the product manufacturer)